MicrosoftDocs/VBA-Docs/api/Word.ProtectedViewWindow.Height.md

 ## Example

-The following code example changes the height of the active protected view window to fill the application window area.
+The following code example changes the height of the active Protected View window to fill the application window area.

 ```vb